metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

-QuickPickBag is a snapshot of \`QuickPick\` state at the counterparty.
-It is obtained whenever \`QuickPick\` creations and method calls (incl. the dedicated \`Get\`) resolve or its event subscribers are invoked, and therefore (to help always retain a factual view of the real full-picture) should not be constructed manually.
-Changes to any non-function-valued fields must be propagated to the counterparty via the \`Set\` method.
+QuickPickBag is a snapshot of `QuickPick` state at the VSC counterparty.
+It is obtained whenever `QuickPick` creations and method calls (incl. the dedicated `Get`) resolve or its event subscribers are invoked, and therefore (to help always retain a factual view of the real full-picture) should not be constructed manually.
+Changes to any non-function-valued fields must be propagated to the counterparty via the `Set` method.

 <a name='F-VscAppz-QuickPickBag-ActiveItems'></a>
 ### ActiveItems `constants`